O Que Fazer em Hungria

 Ler na WikipediaSobre Hungria

 Hungary is a landlocked country in Central Europe.
-Spanning much of the Carpathian Basin, it is bordered by Slovakia to the north, Ukraine to the northeast, Romania to the east and southeast, Serbia to the south, Croatia and Slovenia to the southwest, and Austria to the west.
-Hungary lies within the drainage basin of the Danube River and is dominated by great lowland plains.
-It has a population of 9.6 million, consisting mostly of ethnic Hungarians (Magyars) and a significant Romani minority.
+Spanning much of the Carpathian Basin, it is bordered by Slovakia to the north, Ukraine to the northeast, Romania to the east and southeast, Serbia to the south, both Croatia and Slovenia to the southwest, and Austria to the west.
+Hungary lies within the Danube River's drainage basin, and is dominated by great lowland plains.

 Ler na WikipediaViajando para Hungria?